Updated on November 26, 2024

 Milestones

-The following timetable states the deadlines for completing the four milestones every student needs to pass to continue with the program.
-We recognize that students entering our program can have different pathways to success; under special circumstances the Graduate Program Committee has the flexibility to waive or alter some of these expectations.
+The following timetable states the deadlines and target dates for completing the four milestones every student needs to pass to continue with the program.
+The deadline is when every graduate student is fully expected to complete the requirement.
+The target date is a recommendation from the Graduate Program Committee: this is the time the committee finds to be the most optimal for the smooth progression towards PhD within the 5 year period.
+We recognize that students entering our program can have different pathways to success; and that smooth progressions depend on many factors, including the chosen field of study.
+Under special circumstances the Graduate Program Committee has the flexibility to waive or alter some of these requirements.

 We strongly encourage the incoming graduate students to consider starting on their Writing Milestone project in the Summer after their first year and have it submitted before the deadline listed above.
 The earlier you complete the preparatory steps and fulfill the requirements the faster you could get to the ultimate goal of entering PhD studies - doing your own research.